 Natural substances like shea butter, licorice root, and aloe are natural anti-inflammatories that can serve to not only reduce the aforementioned inflammation, but provide beneficial antioxidants and moisturizers to the skin.
-Using a product that contains these natural substances such as the SiO Décolleté Serum can help fight the formation of wrinkles.
+Using a product that contains these natural substances can help fight the formation of wrinkles.

 5. Copper Mask

-Dermatologist Joshua Zeichner had this to say on the topic of combatting the signs of aging:
+Dermatologist Joshua Zeichner had this to say on the topic of combating the signs of aging: